kamailio/kamailio-wiki/docs/cookbooks/3.3.x/core.md

 ### tls_max_connections

-Maximum number of ls connections (if the number is exceeded no new ls connections will be accepted).
+Maximum number of TLS connections (if the number is exceeded no new TLS connections will be accepted).
 It cannot exceed tcp_max_connections.

 Default value is 2048.